 - A lump sum of spousal support can be paid instead of monthly payments.

 - Lump sum payments of spousal support are not tax deductible.
 So, this needs to be taken into consideration when determining the amount.
 Generally, spousal support is paid somewhere between 1 year for every 2 years of relationship to a maximum of 1 year for every 1 year of relationship.
 So, depending on your circumstances, if you had a marriage of 10 years you might receive spousal support for between 5 to 10 years.

 - If you had a marriage of more than 20 years, the potential for spousal support will always exist.

 - If the recipient’s age plus the years of marriage exceed 65, then spousal support may be payable forever.

 - Common law partners can seek spousal support, but only if the relationship lasted more than 3 years or you had a child together.

 - The recipient of spousal support has an obligation to use their best efforts to become economically self-sufficient as long as it is practical to do so.
 If they do not, it is possible to allocate an income to them and thus accordingly decrease the amount of spousal support.

 - The payor of spousal support cannot quit a job or become voluntarily under-employed to avoid paying spousal support.
-Spousal support is paid based on the realistic potential to earn income even if you choose to do otherwise.
+Spousal support is based on the realistic potential to earn income even if you choose to do otherwise.

-Spousal support is complicated.
+Spousal support is a complicated process.
 Our lawyers can help you negotiate a reasonable settlement using the Collaborative Process.